 Should you eat when you’re sick?

 Adults catch about two to three colds per year, and kids get sick even more often.
 If you’re sick despite your preventative measures, you likely want to get better as soon as humanly possible.

 When dealing with the common cold or another mild illness, the best thing you can do is give your body the support it needs to recover.

 When you’re sick, you may not feel like thinking about nutrition, let alone anything else.

 Even so, eating well could help your body get well faster.
 Here’s everything you need to know about eating when you’re sick.

 How Should You Eat When Sick?

-Perhaps the most important thing to remember when sick is that your body needs energy to recover.
+Perhaps the most important thing to remember when sick is that your body needs the energy to recover.

 When the body fights a cold, it requires extra calories to continue working.
 Likewise, when you’re sick with a fever, you’re body uses more calories to raise body temperature — you need to replace these calories for your body to keep fighting infection.
 In short, you need to eat regardless of what you’ve contracted.